FaabLondon/WDI_LDN_PROJECT3/README.md

 ### Overview

 For our third project we were instructed to build a full-stack MEAN application.
 This was required to use Mongo, Node, Angular and Express.
-This needed to have an API with at least 2 related models, RESTFUL actions for at least one of the models, automated tests and Bulma.
+This incorporated an API with 2 related models, RESTFUL actions, automated tests using Mocha and Chai and was styled using Bulma.

-###
+### Make my day

+Our application is a day trip planner which allows users to create a customised itinerary based on the location of their trip.
+Users can create a new trip with the date and city location and the app returns a results based on their search.
+The in-built map displays markers with locations of points of interest, which can then be filtered by search category.
+The user adds places to their day trip which then allows them to view a route with directions and timings.
+They can also make multiple day trips for different locations which they can refer to at any time.

-#### Server-side
+#### Planning

-Your app must:
+We used agile methodology during the planning phase of the project.
+We created a Trello board, specifying our MVP requirements, nice-to-have features and stretch goals.
+Tasks were assigned to members of the group throughout the project using this system.
+We used Github to collaborate making use of branches and checking for merge conflicts.

+We then wireframed our website design.

+The user is directed to a registration/login page on page load which upon completion takes them to the create a trip page.
+This requests the user to enter their trip location which uses Google autocomplete to store their

 #### Client-side